Maureen Emerson

 When the South of France was liberated by American and French forces, Peggy returned to a Provence that would never be the same again.

-Watch a video of Maureen talking about her book!
+Watch a video of Maureen talking about her book at the link below!

 Kindly provided by Anna Fill of The Riviera Woman.